Hey there friend, and Welcome aboard!!

 Pink Floyd – Wish you were here

-Have a Cigar.
+- Have a Cigar.
 Extra bass notes came through on the HD600 that I never noticed before.
 A bit shouty at times (instrumentation).
-9500 reveals same level of detail.
+9500 reveals the same level of detail.

 The Roots – Things Fall Apart

 - The Next Movement.
 This is another great recording with a lot going on, but not so much as to ruin your ability to discern.
 The 9500’s treble here is clearly more metallic, and the HD600’s mid-range is clearly a bit too forward.
 Another running theme in this article.
 Same exact details, voices, and micro details present in both headphones.

 - Amp used: Schiit Magni 2.

 Cabu feat.
 Akacia

 Cabu – Good (Single) feat.
 Akacia.
 A great indie pop/EDM type of track with some nice bass thump.
 The 9500’s bass response is definitely leaner overall, while the 600’s plays the part of the bass head type.
 Neither bass gets in the way of the mid-range or the enjoyment of the song in general.

 - Feel this way.
 Without my magic EQ, the snaps and snares on this track are a bit too in your face on the HD600.
 With it, the song is mellowed out just enough but still really slams in a crisp and controlled manner.
 Mellow out, man!

 - Waterslide.
 This track is a prime example of why I sometimes like the 9500 more than the 600.
 It’s a crunchy track, but the 9500 brings out that crunch much more effectively, and the result is a livelier sound with more energy.
 That’s not to say the 600’s renders it badly, but it’s ho-hum in comparison.
 Both benefit from my EQ settings here as well.